jcramem/Election_Analysis/README.md

   * Diana DeGette received 272,892 votes, or 73.8% of the votes
   * Raymon Anthony Doane received 11,606 votes, or 3.1% of the votes
 * The winner of the election was Diana DeGette, who received 272,892 votes, or 73.8% of the votes.

+## Going Forward

+A review of this project suggests that this election audit approach works well and, with modifications, can be used for any election going forward.
+For example, the approach can accommodate any level of election, whether statewide, congressional district, county, local, or other.
+In addition, although this election had only three candidates, the approach can account for any number of candidates.